 - contact name and phone number of both the applicant and site manager.

-If you submit your application via email or post, we'll issue your permit via email within 7 days.
+Once you submit your application, we'll issue your permit via email within 10 business days.

 We may contact you if we require more information to process your application.